DrumilHV/DSA-CP/DP.md

 ```

+12. You are given 2 sting of numbers "128272" , "5893092" , you can only swap same index of both string 3 rd pos of 1st string with 3rd pos of 2nd string, swap as many char as you can then return min diff b/w strings.

+- Observation: NEVER SWAP ALL STRINGS, IT WILL BECOME THE SAME AGAIN.

 # Partition DP

 ### General concept of solving PARTITION DP => DP[I] will tell total number of partition till i in the array